Toggle menu

 • listed buildings

-• properties with a rateable value of less that £2,900
+• properties with a rateable value of less than £2,900

 • unoccupied properties owned by charities and community amateur sports clubs that are to be next occupied for charitable purposes, are exempt from unoccupied rates